-Computer Architecture and Systems Laboratory (CASL) is part of the NSF Industry University Cooperative Research Center on Experimental Research in Computer Systems (www.cercs.gatech.edu).
+The Computer Architecture and Systems Laboratory (CASL) is part of the NSF Industry University Cooperative Research Center on Experimental Research in Computer Systems (www.cercs.gatech.edu).
 Our efforts are focused primarily on the exploration of novel concepts in computer architecture with a current emphasis on heterogeneous computing, power and thermal issues, and interconnection networks and memory hierarchies.
 The efforts are guided by an experimental philosophy that develops hardware and software artifacts and consequently are influenced by emerging standards.
-Towards this end, and through Georgia Tech, we are members of the Hypertransport Consortiumand have been past members of the Open Core Protocol Consortium.
+Towards this end, and through Georgia Tech, we have participated in the Hypertransport Consortium and have been past members of the Open Core Protocol Consortium.